PouriaSterling/poet-bot/README.md

 ## Configuration

-* [Create an AWS account](https://aws.amazon.com/free/) if haven't got one already
-* Clone this repository and change directory by running:
+* Clone this repository and change to that directory by running:

     ```
     git clone https://github.com/PouriaSterling/poet-bot.git